 I also didn’t like that the Synchroline products were sold for about half the price point on UK website of what I could find in Swedish clinics and web stores!
 And that they oddly enough did not ship to Sweden?!
-EDIT: Since this I’ve seen more and more Synchroline resellers ship to Sweden, however the shipping cost is quite high, but in the end it comes off cheaper.
+EDIT: Since this, I’ve seen more and more Synchroline resellers ship to Sweden, however, the shipping cost is quite high, but in the end, it comes off cheaper.

 The Terproline creams do contain cholesterol, and so I messaged SkinMed on whether this cholesterol was plant-based.
 They simply responded that it is vegan-friendly.
 Though I’d wished for a more elaborating answer than that – Like, what kind of cholesterol is used? – it’s good to know that vegans can support this product.

-When the lady at the clinic gave me room to ask questions, I asked her if there’s no other creams at the pharmacy she could recommend and also if I could keep using my vegetable oils while my skin is peeling.
+When the lady at the clinic gave me room to ask questions, I asked her if there are no other creams at the pharmacy she could recommend and also if I could keep using my vegetable oils while my skin is peeling.
 I didn’t expect much of a reply, and her response wasn’t surprising either, she said: the creams and lotions at the pharmacy are filled with additives and clogging ingredients that wouldn’t nourish my skin properly during this time, and that vegetable oils would ruin/slow down the healing process and no oils should be used.

 I couldn’t find any proof to back up her statement that vegetable oils could be bad to use after a chemical peel just that some may make your skin act negatively, kind of the contrary, Kukui nut oil has been used to treat radiation burns, and a chemical peel is much like a burn.
-I would however believe it’s important to use non-comedogenic oils and avoid essential oils.
-But oils can in fact slow the peeling process down and can still feel not moisturizing enough.
+I would, however, believe it’s important to use non-comedogenic oils and avoid essential oils.
+But oils can, in fact, slow the peeling process down and can still feel not moisturizing enough.
 They don’t need to be avoided, but shouldn’t be relied on.

-*I do know that many TCA chemical peels has in fact been tested on animals.
+*I do know that many TCA chemical peels have in fact been tested on animals.
 But it’s very difficult to find any medical treatment that hasn’t; lasers, dermabrasion, you name it, they’ve all been at some point probably tested on animals.
 I can’t even be sure the Enerpeel falls in this category, it doesn’t have a proper website for me to email them about this issue, and nor does any of my google search confirm if it has been animal tested or not.
 But I’m hoping not.

 Terproline was created and researched in burns unit in treating burn scars, so I have no doubt they know what they’re doing.
 It’s possibly a very good brand – I haven’t found any negative reviews on it yet – but I find it a bit weird to be recommending a cream with perfume to treat sensitive skin that’s undergone a chemical peel.
 But I guess mild fragrance is okay?

-I kind of feel put off by the lady’s response, making it sound like there’s no other creams that could be possibly used, and we know this isn’t true.
+I kind of feel put off by the lady’s response, making it sound like there are no other creams that could be possibly used, and we know this isn’t true.
 While money isn’t the issue, these creams are in an okay price range compared to others, but the whole idea that Scandinavians always need to pay more is offensive.

 What type of ingredients are good in a post-chemical peel cream?